Sachin-B-Suresh/Quiz---Android-App/README.md

 # Description:

-Project application is developed based on android platform.
-The name of application is defined as ‘Lets Quiz’.
-Aims of this project is to develop an android platform supported Quiz application named “Lets Quiz”.
+Project application is developed based on the Android platform.
-It is a quiz application where user with admin privilege can do administrative task like add, delete and edit from application user interface (UI) and interviewee can participate for MCQ quiz with time limit.
-So, goals of this project to facilitate users to configure quizzes as well as giving quizzes with this android based smart phone.
-The application provides a user-friendly menu where they can select among 6 different quiz.
+It is a quiz application where a user with admin privilege can do tasks like add, delete and edit from the application user interface (UI) and interviewee can participate for MCQ quiz with a time limit.
+The application provides a user-friendly menu where users can select among 6 different quizzes.
-Each quiz contains 10 questions and 1 mark will be allotted for the right answer, no negative marking.
 Users must complete the quiz within the given time, timers are set for each quiz.
-User friendly environment configuration is also another goal for this project application.

 # Installation:

-Install the apk

-You can install the apk only on android device running android version 5.1 or greater.
+You can install the apk only on android device running android version 5.1 or above.

 Tested on Android 8.0